 There is no textbook for the course, but most lectures will be supported by suggested readings that will be made available to registered students.

-Course grades will be determined by a combination of homework assignments, exams, a semester-long group project, and in-class activities.
+Course grades will be determined by a combination of homework assignments, reading assignments, exams, and a semester-long group project.
 Details will be made available to registered students via the syllabus in Canvas.

 Beyond the technical content described above, a goal of this course is to prepare students for a career as a software engineer by giving them a sense of belonging within the field.